zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_azure_apimgmt_arm_template/_index.md

   * _`dnsPrefix`_ - AKS unique DNS prefix
   * _`deployAppService`_  Boolean that sets whether or not to deploy App Service plan, Azure Function application and Azure API Management.
 For this scenario, we leave it set to _**false**_.
   * _`deployFunction`_ - Boolean that sets whether or not to deploy App Service plan, Azure Function application and Azure API Management.
 For this scenario, we leave it set to _**false**_.
-  * _`deployAPIMgmgt`_ - Boolean that sets whether or not to deploy App Service plan, Azure Function application and Azure API Management.
+  * _`deployAPIMgmt`_ - Boolean that sets whether or not to deploy App Service plan, Azure Function application and Azure API Management.
 For this scenario, we leave it set to _**true**_.
   * _`templateBaseUrl`_ - GitHub URL to the deployment template - filled in by default to point to [Microsoft/Azure Arc](https://github.com/microsoft/azure_arc) repository, but you can point this to your forked repo as well.
+  * _`adminEmail`_ - an email address that will be used on the Azure API Management deployment to receive all system notifications.

 * To deploy the ARM template, navigate to the local cloned [deployment folder](https://github.com/microsoft/azure_arc/tree/main/azure_arc_app_services_jumpstart/aks/arm_template) and run the below command: